-The Aztecs are most famously known for their conquest by the Spanish conquistadors, Hernan Cortez; but there was far more to them that that.
-Their civilization and empire represented the climax to Pre-Columbian civilization in central America, and as such they have an iconic place in world history.
+Aztec civilization is best known for its conquest at the hands of the Spanish conquistador, Hernan Cortez.
+There was far more to them that that, however.
+It represented the final phase of Pre-Columbian civilization in Central America, and as such it holds an iconic place in history.

-The homeland of the Aztec, and the core of their empire, was the large mountain-rimmed basin known as the Valley of Mexico.
-This was a huge basis whose floor was some 2,500 metres above sea level and surrounded by high mountains reaching up to 6,000 feet.
+The origins of Aztec civilization lay in the large mountain-rimmed Valley of Mexico.
+This was a huge basin whose floor was some 2,500 feet above sea level and surrounded by high mountains reaching up to 6,000 feet.

 Aside from agriculture, the Valley of Mexico is rich in mineral resources: obsidian, a superb material for a great variety of stone tools; basalt, for milling stones; and salt.
 There are also abundant sources of timber on the mountain slopes.

 However, because of its altitude and cool climate, the region is unable to produce a great variety of tropical products such as cotton, tropical fruits, tobacco, rubber, cacao, honey, and precious feathers and skins.
 It is also lacking in sources of metal, jade, and turquoise.
 All these things were highly prized by the Aztec elite as essential in maintaining the high levels of material culture they came to enjoy.
-One of the main motivations behind the Aztec’s conquests, therefore, was to obtain control of the exchange networks which brought in commodities from around Mexico and central America, and mould them to their own advantage.
+One of the main drivers for the rise of Aztec civilization, and motivations behind the Aztec conquests, was to obtain control of the exchange networks which brought in commodities from around Mexico and central America, and mould them to their own advantage.

 Tenochtitlán began to expand strongly.
-To provide food for the growing population, the Aztec made large wickerwork platforms and anchored them in the shallows of Lake Texcoco.
-They piled them high with silt and plant matter, and in this way created chinampas, highly fertile artificial islands for cultivating crops on.
+To provide food for the growing population, its inhabitants made large wickerwork platforms and anchored them in the shallows of Lake Texcoco.
+They piled them high with silt and plant matter, and in this way created chinampas, highly fertile artificial islands for cultivating crops on (see below, Agriculture).

-At an early point in this process, the Tencocha took a new name, the Aztec, after their legendary homeland, Aztlan.
-They went on to conquer most of the other peoples of central Mexico.
-Their capital, Tenochtitlán, grew into one of the largest cities in the world at that time.
-By the start of the 16th century it had an estimated 150,000 to 200,000 inhabitants.
-As for the Aztec empire as a whole, it had an estimated population of five million or more.
+The Triple Alliance went on to extend its power beyond the Valley of Mexico to include a large territory covering much of modern-day Mexico.
+In the process, Tenochtitlán grew into one of the largest cities in the world at that time.
+Byaround 1500 it had an estimated 150,000 to 200,000 inhabitants.
+The Aztec empire as a whole had an estimated population of five million or more.

 In most cases, these conquered states were required to forward annual tribute to the Aztec capital, but were otherwise left as they were, under their own rulers.
 Their royal families would be expected to intermarry with the Aztec royal family, thus creating ties of kinship as well as subjection.

-In a minority of cases, perhaps where the conquered ruler had put up a particularly fierce resistance or been rebellious, the Aztec, appointed their own governor to rule a conquered state.
+In a minority of cases, perhaps where the conquered ruler had put up a particularly fierce resistance or been rebellious, the Aztec ruler appointed a royal governor to rule.

 Eventually the Aztec empire came to include around 500 of these states.
 Each was small, usually with a population of no more than 25,000 people.
 Most of them were city-states made up of a town and its surrounding villages (or calpulli).
 The town would be divided into wards (urban calpulli).